mickfuzz/phd4/_posts/thesis_chapters/2024-3-6-Discussion.md

 ## Conclusion

 <!-- These include; authenticity of programming environment and language, use of the existing structure of the phaser library, the learning process of participants getting stuck and having to resolve tensions, my time limits providing individual support as a facilitator of a group, and the patience of participants when they encounter incomplete documentation. -->

 <!-- While some areas of the design emerged in phase one, became a stable part of the design, (for example template and supporting documentation) other processes remained more flexible to interpretation and direction by participants; , playtesting, division of labour and use of home interests.   -->

-A different but relevant challenge is the difficulty of structuring resources in a way which can support the diversity of the directions in which participant want to progress their design.
-Drawing from authentic resources can be chaotic and create problematic errors.

-Participants may also lack the concepts and technical  language needed to find external support materials easily.
-Some of these challenges are potentially addressed through the combination of possibilities of the starting and a selection of curated code examples.
-The next chapter explores the use of a collection of game design patterns to help address these issues.

 <!-- #### Seeding community practices vs allowing open experimentation